cssinjs/jss/docs/benefits.md

 1. Generates CSS, not inline styles like radium.
 2. Pseudo selectors are implemented by CSS, not using JavaScript.
-3. You can do everything you could do with CSS.
-Not limited to specific kinds of selectors.
+3. You can do everything you could do with CSS before.
+It is not limited to specific kinds of selectors.

 ### Compared to Aphrodite

-1. Supports children, simblings and any other kinds of selectors.
+1. Supports children, siblings and any other kinds of selectors.
-2. Has support for global styles, without namespaces.
+2. Has support for global styles, without auto namespacing.
 3. Renders styles before component is rendered.
-It gives you an access to computed styles right after render and avoids additional recalcs and repaints, which can cause flickers and performance overhead.
+It gives you an access to computed styles right after render and avoids additional recalcs and repaints, which can cause flickers and general performance overhead.
 4. No auto "!important" insertion.
-You can write a plugin though.
+You can write a plugin for this though.

 ### Compared to any CSS in JS solution